- Tours & Ideas

 You will find Moroccans friendly, polite and curious about the outside world.
 Their version of Islam is moderate and tolerant.

 If you’ve got this far, you’ll already have a sense of what makes Morocco special.
-Holidays to Morocco are both intriguing and inspirational and we see our job as helping you plan a journey that minimises hassle and maximises your budget and your time.
+Holidays to Morocco are both intriguing and inspirational and we see our job as helping you plan a journey that minimizes hassle and maximizes your budget and your time.
 If you’re thinking of a weekend break we’ll make it feel like a week.
 If you are lucky enough to be going on holiday to Morocco for a fortnight, we’ll help make it feel like a lifetime.